-Technically, you can go around the peninsula in 2 hours if you just drive around it.
+Technically, you can get around the peninsula in 2 hours if you just drive around it.
 2-3 days will be enough to visit everything I have recommended below, but please do not forget to also have a rest and just enjoy the untouched beauty of those places.
 That is what you are there for, right?

 8 Best Beaches of Sithonia

-1. Spathies beach
+1. Spathies Beach

 This is a very local beach that tourists don’t usually know of, so it is a great place if you are trying to avoid the crowds – it is both nice and secluded.
-The only disadvantage is that there are no shops around, so, if you will get hungry or thirsty, take some snacks with you!
+The only disadvantage is that there are no shops around, so, if you think you will get hungry or thirsty, take some snacks with you!

 2. Elia Beach

-Elia Beach has about a 2 km-long stretch of coastline on Sithonia’s western shore.
+Elia Beach has about a 2-km-long stretch of coastline on Sithonia’s western shore.
 Some parts of it have pine trees that are perfect to protect you from the sun in the mid-day!